How to Remove Stripped Aluminium Screws

 stripped hex screw aluminium mini quad motor

-I didn’t have a dremel, so I used a old table meat knife and a file, to make a nice straight cut big enough for the flathead screwdriver.
+If you don’t have a dremel tool, use other tools to make a nice straight cut big enough for the flathead screwdriver.

 stripped hex screw aluminium cut flat notch saw file stripped hex screw aluminium cut line remove flathead screw driver